nyergler/nyergler.github.io/content/posts/2009-09-27-nested-formsets-with-django.md

 I spent Labor Day weekend in New York City working on a side project with [Alex][1] .
 The project is coming together (albeit slowly, sometimes), and there have been a few interesting technical challenges.
 Labor Day weekend I was building an interface for editing data on the site.
 The particular feature I’m working on uses a multi-level data model; an example of this kind of model would be modeling City Blocks, where each Block has one or more Buildings, and each Building has one or more Tenants.
 Using this as an example, I was building the City Block editor.

 [Django][2]  [Formsets][3]  manage the complexity of multiple copies of a form in a view.
 They help you keep track of how many copies you started with, which ones have been changed, and which ones should be deleted.
 But what if you’re working with this hypothetical data model and want to allow people to edit the Buildings _and_ Tenants for a Block, all on one page?
 In this case you want each form in the Building formset to have a complete Tenant formset, all its own.
 The Django Formset documentation is silent on this issue, possibly (probably?) because it’s an edge case and one that almost certainly requires some application-specific thought.
-I spent the better part of two days working on it — the first pretty much a throw away, the second wildly productive thanks to <span class="caps">TDD</span> — and this is what I came up with.
+I spent the better part of two days working on it — the first pretty much a throw away, the second wildly productive thanks to TDD — and this is what I came up with.

 Formsets act as wrappers around Django [forms][4] , providing the accounting machinery and convenience methods needed for managing multiple copies of the form.
 My experience has been that, unlike forms where you have to write your form class (no matter how simple), you write a Formset class infrequently.
 Instead you use the factory functions which generate a default that’s suitable for most situations.
 As with regular Forms and Model Forms, Django offers [Model Formsets][5] , which simplify the task of creating a formset for a form that handles instances of a model.
 In addition to model formsets, Django also provides [inline formsets][6] , which make it easier to deal with a set of objects that share a common foreign key.
 So in the example data model, an instance of the inline formset might model all the Buildings on a Block, or all the Tenants in the Building.
 Even if you’re not interested in nested formsets, the inline formsets can be incredibly useful.

 Let’s go ahead and define the models for our example:

-<tt class="docutils literal">models.py</tt>
+`models.py`

 <pre class="literal-block">class Block(models.Model):
     description = models.CharField(max_length=255)